El Cuyo Yucatan, a Charming Hidden Gem on the Beach: Complete Guide

 6. Take a boat tour to Yum Balam

-Have the experience of visiting and swimming in the spring (water hole) inside mangroves in the Yum Balam Flora and Fauna Protection Area, during the boat tour you will get to know the virgin beaches and history of El Cuyo; as well as observe some species of birds, hopefully, manta rays and dolphins.
+Visit and swim in the spring (water hole) inside the mangroves in the Yum Balam Flora and Fauna Protection Area.
+During the boat tour, you will have the opportunity to discover the pristine beaches and learn about the history of El Cuyo, as well as observe various bird species, and hopefully, manta rays and dolphins.

 El cuyo flamingos